Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Simulation Results

 In contrast to Theorem~\ref{thrm:linear_regression_cca}, Theorem~\ref{thrm:logistic_regression_cca} does not require $\vbeta_{\vX}^\ast = \vzero$ or the confounder to be a single categorical variable.
-The key difference arises because the logistic model absorbs the MNAR-induced bias as an additive term $\log r(\vX, \vZ)$ on the logit scale; when $r(\vX, \vZ)$ depends only on $\vZ$, this term is absorbed by the confounder coefficients without affecting $\vbeta_{\vX}^\ast$~\citep{kundu2024framework}.
-This explains why CCA maintains valid type I errors for $\beta_1$ under MNAR1 and MNAR3 in the logistic regression simulations (Section~\ref{sec:binary-outcome-results}), where $X_1$ does not enter the observation model.
+The key difference arises because the logistic model absorbs the MNAR-induced bias as an additive term $\log r(\vX, \vZ)$ on the logit scale; when $r(\vX, \vZ)$ is a constant of $\vX$ and $\vZ$, this term is absorbed by the intercept without affecting $\vbeta_{\vX}^\ast$ when $\vX_i$ and $\vZ_i$ are independent~\citep{kundu2024framework}.
+This explains why CC approaches maintain valid type I errors for $\beta_1$ under MNAR1 and MNAR3 in the logistic regression simulations (Section~\ref{sec:binary-outcome-results}), where both $X_1$ and $Z_1$, the parent node of $X_1$, do not enter the outcome observation model.
+On the other hand, although $X_2$ does not enter the outcome observation model in MNAR1 and MNAR2, the CC approaches exhibit inflated type I error since $Z_2$, an ancestor node of $X_2$, enters the outcome observation model.

 Finally, we present Theorem~\ref{theorem:linear_regression_pb} to characterize when estimator-level PB methods remain valid under MNAR in linear regression.

 \begin{theorem} In the data setting of Theorem~\ref{thrm:linear_regression_cca}, the estimator-level PB inference estimator $\widehat{\vbeta}_{\text{PB}}$ in the form of Equation~(\ref{eq:estimator_level}) are consistent and asymptotically normal with mean $\vbeta^\ast$ when the sufficient conditions of $\widehat{\vbeta}_{\text{CC}}$, and $\widehat{Y}_i$ can be decomposed into $\widehat{Y}_i = \vG_i\tilde{\vbeta} + \tau_{i,\text{ML}}$, where $\tau_{i,\text{ML}}$ is independent of $R_i$. \end{theorem}